Pokemon Go! Accessibility Report

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.

-Pokemon Go! has 9 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 8 accessibility features for Controls in Pokemon Go! which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 One Tap Anywhere: Can play with touchscreen, tap anywhere.

 One Tap Targeted: Can play with touchscreen, tap in specific locations.